SeanConnorz/interview-scheduler/README.md

 ## What it is

 Interview scheduler is a web application build with react!
-It allows users to book interviews, all they have to do is give their name and the interviewer that they want to schedule with.
-Hope you enjoy!!
+It allows users to book interviews.
+To do so, give your name and select the interviewer you want to work with.
+Hope you enjoy!

 ## Final Product